-21 Sweep Accounts:
+4.21.
+Sweep Accounts:

-Bank will inform the customer about liquid deposit facility, sweep account and similar types of products offered by the Bank and their implications and procedure involved, at the time of opening of account.
+Bank will inform the customer about liquid deposit facility, sweep account and similar type of products offered by the Bank and their implications and procedure involved at the time of opening of account.

-22 Basic Savings Bank Deposit account:
+4.22.
+Basic Savings Bank Deposit account: